Campaign website guide

 Use the website to answer voter and supporter questions

-The best campaign website for this search gives voters a clear candidate story, useful local context, current calls to action, and enough structure for campaign staff to keep it updated.
+A useful campaign website for this search gives voters a clear candidate story, useful local context, current calls to action, and enough structure for campaign staff to keep it updated.

 campaigns that want a professional campaign website design without starting from a blank page or hiring a full custom web team